wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ![The diagram shows the different components and ways you can send data from your Kubernetes environment.
 The details are explained above.](images/kubernetes_overview_diagram.png)

 To use the Wavefront Collector for Kubernetes, you must set up our Kubernetes integration.
 Use one of the following options:
 * [**Recommended**] Directly by using the Tanzu Observability user interface.

+  The new [Wavefront Operator for Kubernetes](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes#configuration) supports deploying the Wavefront Collector and the Wavefront Proxy in Kubernetes.

   1. Log in to your Wavefront instance and click **Integrations** on the toolbar.
+  1. In the Featured section, click the **Kubernetes** integration tile.
-  1. Search for the Kubernetes integration and click it.
+  1. On the **Setup** tab, click **Add Integration**.
   1. Install the integration using a Kubernetes cluster or OpenShift.
 You can [preview the setup steps here](kubernetes.html).

   ![A screenshot of the deployment options.](/images/kubernetes_installing_options.png)